Satisfactory Academic Progress Requirements

 Students receiving federal financial aid are subject to satisfactory academic progress requirements, which are governed by the United States Department of Education.
 The basic requirements of students receiving federal financial aid are to successfully complete classes (completion rate) within a pre-determined time period (time frame).
 Continued receipt of federal financial aid will be determined by the student’s successful completion of classes and progress towards degree completion or transfer.

-Each semester a recipient of Title IV financial aid (i.e., Federal Pell Grant, Federal Work Study, Federal Stafford Loan program, Federal Parental Loan to Undergraduate Students, Federal Supplemental Opportunity Grant) must complete a predetermined percentage of the credit hours for which the recipient originally registered.
-W (withdrawal), I (incomplete), NR (not recorded), U (unsatisfactory), F (failure), and FAW (Failure Administrative Withdrawal) are considered not completed.
+Each semester a recipient of Title IV financial aid (i.e., Federal Pell Grant, Federal Work Study, Federal Stafford Loan program, Federal Parent PLUS Loan to Undergraduate Students, Federal Supplemental Opportunity Grant) must complete a predetermined percentage of the credit hours for which the recipient originally registered.
+W (withdrawal), I (incomplete), NR (not recorded), U (unsatisfactory), F (failure) and FAW (Failure Administrative Withdrawal) are considered not completed.
 A repeated course with a grade of D, F, FAW, I, U, NR or W is considered not completed.

 The minimum completion rate is: